yungseed80r/GRC---Portfolio-/Third-Party-Risk/Vendor_Assessment_Report.md

 ---

 ## Summary
-The vendor completed a security questionnaire covering 12 core security and compliance areas.
+The vendor completed a 12-question security questionnaire.
 They scored **18/24 points**, resulting in a **Medium Risk** classification.

 ---